 What Causes Sea-level Rise?

-Sea-level rise from global warming happens for two main reasons:
+Sea-level rise from climate change happens for two main reasons:

 - The first—one that climatologists have predicted for several years—is caused by thermal expansion: warm water takes up more space than cold water.
 When you increase the temperature of the ocean by a few degrees, it gets a lot bigger; and